corda/corda-docs-portal/content/en/docs/corda-os/4.6/hello-world-introduction.md

 ### IOUState

 For a state, you will use the `IOUState`, representing an IOU.
-It will contain the IOU’s value, its lender and its borrower.
+It will contain the IOU’s value, its lender, and its borrower.
 We can visualize
 `IOUState` as follows: